jwmunn-og/2016-personal-site/_drafts/all-in-2017.md

 background: linear-gradient(to top, rgba(0,0,0,.5), rgba(0,0,0,0)), url('/images/all-in-2017/mt-hood.jpg') no-repeat center top; background-size: cover;"
 ---

 2016 was a year full of politics, saying goodbye to heroes, and [personal&nbsp;growth](http://justinmunn.co/blog/2016-year-in-review).
 Going into the new year, it was time to stop dipping my toe in and go for it.
 Time is fleeting and it’s time to carpe that fucking diem.
-While I was in NC for the holidays, I was able to spend a couple days with my co-founder Dave for a Pathfinder hackathon.
+While I was in NC for the holidays, I was able to spend a couple days with my co-founder Dave for a [Pathfinder](http://pathfinderhikes) hackathon.
 We’ve been working on it for a while and are excited to release the beta in the next few months.
-I&rsquo;d spent years of self-teaching through free or inexpensive resources.
+I&rsquo;d spent years of self-teaching code through [free](https://www.codecademy.com/jwmunn) or [inexpensive](https://teamtreehouse.com/justinmunn) resources.
 The final leap was here, I decided to enroll into [The Firehose Project](http://www.thefirehoseproject.com/) coding bootcamp.

 {% highlight ruby %}